-When using the TeX or other terminals where formatting information is embedded in the string, gnuplot can only estimate the correctly exact width of the string for key positioning.
+When using the TeX/LaTeX group of terminals or terminals in which formatting information is embedded in the string, gnuplot can only estimate the width of the string for key positioning.
 If the key is to be positioned at the left, it may be convenient to use the combination set key left Left reverse.